danyx23/danyx23.github.io/_posts/2016-02-12-signals-and-effects-in-elm.md

 To wrap up, I hope that this post helped you understand how Elm uses Signals even if the main two functions you work on in Elm (update and view) don't make this immediately visible as they don't have any Signals in their signature.

 Thanks for reading through this long post!
-I hope it was useful and I appreciate any feedback you might have.
+I hope it was useful and I appreciate any feedback you might have!